commenthol/debug-level/README.md

 ## Logging in Elastic Common Schema (ECS)

-debug-level supports logging in ECS format if case you use the ELK stack for log monitoring.
+debug-level supports logging in ECS format in case you use the ELK stack for log monitoring.

 Per default err, req, res serializers are available.